wtrknght/technobladequotesimporved/README.md

 Hi, I made a 'technoblade quote generator' in ~July.
-I recently tried and it didn't work and it was poorly lptomized since it was made in around two days.
+I recently tried and it didn't work and it was poorly optomized since it was made in around two days.
 This is an imporoved version. - Wyatt Kinard